ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Its goal is to enhance auditability and accountability across supply chains.

 In supply chains, items travel down the chain until they are eventually consumed by someone.
-Consumers[TODO: Fix Resolve Consumer] like to have information about the items that they consume.
+Consumers like to have information about the items that they consume.
 There are many parties who publish information about an item:
 For example, the original manufacturer may provide information about the state of the item when it left the factory.
 The shipping company may add information about the transport environment of the item.
 Compliance auditors may provide information about their compliance assessment of the item.
 Security companies may publish vulnerability information about an item.
-Consumers[TODO: Fix Resolve Consumer] may even publish the fact that they consume an item.
+Consumers may even publish the fact that they consume an item.

-SCITT provides a way for consumers[TODO: Fix Resolve Consumer] to obtain this information in a way that is "transparent", that is, parties cannot lie about the information that they publish without it being detected.
+SCITT provides a way for consumers to obtain this information in a way that is "transparent", that is, parties cannot lie about the information that they publish without it being detected.
-SCITT achieves this by having producers, auditors, etc. (also called Issuers) publish information in a Transparency Service, where consumers[TODO: Fix Resolve Consumer] (also called Verifiers) can check the information.
+SCITT achieves this by having producers, auditors, etc. (also called Issuers) publish information in a Transparency Service, where consumers (also called Verifiers) can check the information.

 ## Requirements Notation